hussein-salim/My-Github-Dashboard/README.md

 # Hussein Salim's GitHub Dashboard

 Welcome to the customized GitHub Dashboard project!
-This project aims to create a personalized and interactive dashboard for GitHub users, showcasing repositories, recent activity, trending repositories, and more.
+This project is an Odin Project and it aims to create a personalized and interactive dashboard for GitHub users, showcasing repositories, recent activity, trending repositories, and more.

 ## Project Description